iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 > Happy with the security and privacy of the app but every since the Herald protocol update, it's smashed my battery (Galaxy S10)<br> :date: __2020-12-27 03:13:46__

-> Had the app for a while but only just recently uninstalled due to all of a sudden high battery usage.<br> :date: __2020-12-25 23:58:51__

-> Still conflicts with my Bluetooth headphones after the latest update.
-(18/12/20) Please fix it.<br> :date: __2020-12-25 23:46:30__

-> Have to uninstall.
-Battery Life had halved since I put it on.
-Otherwise no problems<br> :date: __2020-12-25 09:50:08__

-> Had this app since introduced with no issues.
-However, after the update the battery use is ridiculous.
-It uses far more battery in the background(at home alone) than any other actively used app i have.
-Needs to be addressed if you hope to have more people instal.<br> :date: __2020-12-25 02:42:20__

-> I would like more information on where exactly covid is.
-I'm not sure if I just can't find this setting.
-Also couldn't everyone have just stayed indoors for a few months so that the 0 wouldn't have gone up to 115 cases now<br> :date: __2020-12-22 00:57:15__

 #### 2-star reviews